ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.fr-fr.md

 Your NAS-HA can expose multiple partitions, and supports a variety of protocols.
 Each partition is accessible only from a specific range of IPs.
 We will create one exposing NFS and make it accessible from your Kubernetes worker nodes.

-Access the UI for OVHcloud NAS-HA by clicking the *NAS and CDN* menu in the [Server section of the OVHcloud Control Panel](https://www.ovh.com/manager/dedicated)
+Access the UI for OVHcloud NAS-HA by clicking the *HA-NAS and CDN* menu in the [Server section of the OVHcloud Control Panel](https://www.ovh.com/manager/dedicated)

-Create a new NFS partition in your Zpool:
+Click on your NAS, then on "Partitions" tab, then on the "Create a partition" button and create the new NFS partition with the following content:

 ![Create an NFS partition](images/create-nfs-partition.png){.thumbnail}

-#### Your cluster is installed with Public Network or with a private network without using an OVHcloud Internet Gateway (Openstack Router) or a custom one as your default route for your MKS cluster
+#### Your cluster is installed with Public Network or a private network without using an OVHcloud Internet Gateway or a custom one as your default route
 Once the partition is created, we need to allow our Kubernetes nodes to access our newly created partition.

 Get our Kubernetes nodes IP: